Packaging your bike

 Box selection and disassembly

-If you are traveling on a tandem, with a quetzal or any other atypical bicycle, or if you are traveling with a box or a rigid bag, please inform us.
+If you are travelling on a tandem, with a quetzal or any other atypical bicycle, or if you are travelling with a rigid box or bag, please let us know.

 How to proceed

-1 Leave enough pressure in the tires to prevent them from crushing under the weight of the bike (± 60 lbs).
+1 Leave enough pressure in the tires to prevent them from collapsing under the weight of the bike (± 60 lb).

-Position the chain on the large sprocket and chainring so that you have maximum tension in the chain.
+Position the chain on the large sprocket and chainring to ensure maximum chain tension.

-3 Remove the handlebars by unscrewing the front plate of the stem, remove the handlebars and attach them to the horizontal tube.
+3 Remove the handlebars by unscrewing the front plate from the stem, remove the handlebars and attach them to the horizontal tube.
 Be careful not to damage the sheaths or the cyclometer wire.
-Rotate the fork 90 degrees.
-Attach a spacer between the fork legs.
+Rotate fork 90 degrees.
+Fit a spacer between the fork legs.
 Unscrew the pedals.
-Remember that the threads are reversed on the left pedal, so unscrew clockwise.
-Once the pedals are removed, put them in a bag and attach them to the frame.
+Remember that the thread on the left pedal is reversed, so unscrew clockwise.
+Once the pedals have been removed, place them in a bag and attach them to the frame.

-N. B. If you have a full size bicycle box, it is not necessary to remove the handlebars.
-Just turn them and rotate the fork 90 degrees.
+N. B. If you have a full-size bike box, you don't need to remove the handlebars.
+Simply turn it and rotate the fork 90 degrees.

-4 Remove the quick release from the front wheel.
-Attach the wheel to the left side of the bike.
-Slide the bike into the box, including the saddle, pedals, and all accessories to be attached to the frame.
+4 Remove the quick-release from the front wheel.
+Attach the wheel to the left-hand side of the bike.
+Slide the bike into the box, including the saddle, pedals and all accessories to be attached to the frame.
 Use Styrofoam plumbing sleeves to protect the tubes.
-The box should not contain any loose objects (pump or lock) unless they are securely attached to the frame.
-Loose objects can pierce the box during handling and you may lose these objects.
+The box must not contain any moving objects (pumps or padlocks) unless they are securely fastened to the frame.
+Loose objects can pierce the box during handling, and you risk losing them.

-5 Identify your bicycle box: enter your contact information.
+5 Identify your bike box: enter your contact details.

 FAQ

-Is the bike box for air transport provided?
+Is the bike box supplied for air travel?

 However, you can buy them at the Maison des Cyclistes (where our agency is located) or in any other bike store.